department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 - [ ] 6.
 When editor has prepared content and let help desk know, reassign this issue to appropriate CMS engineer on Product Support team, for bulk publishing.

 #### CMS engineer steps
 - [ ] 7.
+CMS engineer executes the steps of the URL change request ticket from step 5.
+- [ ] 8.
 CMS engineer bulk publishes nodes and facility.
-- [ ] 8.
+- [ ] 9.
 CMS engineer edit facility node and remove `New facility` flag and save node.
-- [ ] 9.
+- [ ] 10.
 Let help desk know this has been done.

 #### CMS Help desk (wrap up)
-- [ ] 10.
+- [ ] 11.
 Help desk notifies editor and any other stakeholders.

 ### Team
 Please check the team(s) that will do this work.